 Contains additional items of information that will be required for certain applications and in certain circumstances.
-This is the Local Requirements List (As from March 2018) and we would also advise to refer to our Planning Policy and the National Planning Policy Framework (where PPS's have been revoked).
+This is the pdf Local Requirements List (898 KB) and we would also advise that you refer to our Planning Policy and pdf The National Planning Policy Framework (869 KB) (where PPS's have been revoked).

 In the following list are the most common requirements that causes a planning application to be incorrect when it is received.
 It is important to note the requirements asked to be supplied with a planning application are in line with the central government's advice.